jonlpersson/ed-latimore/site/_posts/2023-03-16-what-happens-when-you-get-a-baby.md

 The experience of having an unplanned baby differs depending on where you are in your life.

-At this point I'm 37, I've learned to make a good income based entirely online, and I'm established—something I couldn’t say until about 5 years ago.
+At this point I’m 37, I’ve learned to make a good income based entirely online, and I’m established—something I couldn’t say until about 5 years ago.

 So I can say every week of pregnancy was filled with joy and anticipation.
 It feels like a natural continuation of things in my life.